jdjuan/headscroll/README.md

 # HeadScroll

-### Scroller

-2. Canvas to be 100% of available size
+#### Tutorial

+1. Only after accepting, it should start scrolling
+2. After the camera has been resolved, it should check the proxy of the website, and it it fails, it should show a message on the input

+#### Loading
+1. Through Landing
+   1. Hides everything, (shows tutorial)?, waits for camera to be ready to display everything
+2. Through Bookmark
+   1. Hides everything, (shows tutorial)?, waits for camera to be ready to display everything
+3. Through Search on Scroller
+   1. Nothing, just the bar

+fix zoom
-3. Remove hands
+2. Remove hands
-4. No shadows on the sidebar
-5. On mobile, I don't render the second column, and instead display the camera on top of the first one
+3. On mobile, I don't render the first column, and instead display the camera on the right bottom corner
    1. Options?
-I can put a options button that opens a modal with the settings to change?
+I can put a options button that opens a modal with the settings to change
-   2. Yes, on the navbar, to the right, it opens a modal
-6. Loading spinners removes all the content (using diplay:none with isCameraReady) except the logo, and shows nice messages (totally centered) | IT ALSO WAITS FOR THE PROXY TO GIVE GREEN LIGHTS
-   3. It is loading by default
-   4. It shows the camera modal
-   5. Then the instruction modal
-      1. Only after accepting, it should start scrolling

-7. It's time to enable to your camera [Camera]
+4. It's time to enable to your camera [Camera]
-   6. Add exception for cam blocked or not found
+   2. Add exception for cam blocked or not found
-8. Tips for a better experience | [Don't_show_again] | [woman-tilting-head]
+5. Tips for a better experience | [Don't_show_again] | [woman-tilting-head]
-   7. Put your camera in front of you
+   3. Put your camera in front of you
-   8. Avoid tilting your head unless you want to scroll
+   4. Avoid tilting your head unless you want to scroll
-9. Our mobile experience is not ready at the moment, please use a laptop | [laptop_woman]
+6. Our mobile experience is not ready at the moment, please use a laptop | [laptop_woman]
-   9. Let me see it, I won't judge!
+   5. Let me see it, I won't judge!
-   10. I will try later on another device
+   6. I will try later on another device
-10. Is the website displayed correctly? | [yes-no]
+7. Is the website displayed correctly? | [yes-no]
-11. Loading indicators
-   11. Also for URL submit from landing
-12. Layout, remove material
-13. Check/Remove bootstrap icons
+8. Check/Remove bootstrap icons
-14. Make the default heigh larger for my screen
+9. Make the default heigh larger for my screen
-15. Options
+10. Options
-   12. Hide / Show camera
+   7. Hide / Show camera
-   13. Speed
+   8. Speed
-   14. Invert Scrolling
+   9. Invert Scrolling
-   15. Report website
+   10. Report website
-   16. Body Points
+   11. Body Points

 ### Backend